Dirty waveforms: multiband harmonic content of gas-embedded gravitational wave sources: Stochastic Torque imprint on a GW source

 \subsection{Buffeting of the orbit}

-The physical effect of torque fluctuations on an orbiting body is to apply a force, which in turn causes an acceleration.
+The physical effect of torque fluctuations on an orbiting body is to apply a force, which in turn causes an acceleration (see Figure~\ref{fig:nicepic} for a simple visualization of the phenomenon).
 One can imagine the secondary BH being constantly buffeted by the fluctuations, adding a small stochastic jitter on top of its circular motion.
 From here on, we assume Newtonian mechanics and gravity, two assumptions that are only valid at first order in $v^2/c^2$, where $v$ is the orbital velocity.
 However, we do not expect relativistic corrections to play a significant role for the results of this paper, as they would only couple to them as perturbative effects of even higher order.

 We parametrize a small generic deviation from a circular, planar Keplerian orbit by means of a Fourier series:

 where $r(t)$ is the orbital separation, $\phi(t)$ is the orbit's phase, and the small dimensionless parameter $\delta$ is used to keep track of the size of the perturbation.
 Note that we neglect the $n=0$ contribution, since a small constant radial displacement can be reabsorbed in the definition of $a$, and a constant phase shift can be neglected by redefining the initial conditions of the parametrization.
 This assures that the average values of $r$ and $\phi$ over $l$ orbits are identical to the unperturbed circular case.
 We also assume that the torques are applied parallel to the angular momentum vector of the binary.
 In other words, we do not allow for the orbit to be buffeted out of alignment with the disc, reducing the problem to a 2D plane.
 We expect this to be a reasonable assumption for thin discs.
 Furthermore, a small change in azimuthal alignment does not influence the quadrupole moment of the binary (at lowest order), and GW generation is therefore unaffected.\footnote{Note that such a shift in alignment does indeed affect the GW polarisation amplitudes as seen by a given GW detector, which might also produce interesting observational signatures.}